What Is Sedation Dentistry?

 Aftercare and recovery

-After your procedure, we’ll monitor you for a little while to make sure you’re recovering from sedation properly.
+After your procedure, your dentist in Greensboro will monitor you for a little while to make sure you’re recovering from sedation properly.
 Then, you’ll be sent home.
 Depending on your sedation method, you may need someone to drive you home from our office and watch you as you recover.

 How Should I Prepare To Be Sedated?

-You don’t need to do anything special for laughing gas (nitrous oxide), though it’s best to avoid big meals for an hour or two before your appointment.
+You don’t need to do anything special, though it’s best to avoid big meals for an hour or two before your appointment.
 Eating a big meal could increase your risk of nausea.

 For oral conscious sedation, your Greensboro dentist may require you to take a pill the night before your appointment.
 You may also be required to fast (avoid eating or drinking) for up to 6 hours before your appointment, though this depends on the drugs used in your procedure.